-- 1.13 Directors and heads of service may exercise virement on budgets under his or her control for amounts up to £30k on any one budget head during the year, following notification to the Head of Finance and in consultation with the appropriate councillor under arrangements agreed by the Full Council, provided there is no material negative effect on service delivery and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.14 Amounts greater than £30k require the approval of Cabinet, following a joint report by the Head of Finance and the Directors and heads of service, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.
-Amounts greater than £50k require the approval of the Full Council. - 1.15 The prior approval of the Council is required for any virement, of whatever amount, where it is proposed to: - vire between budgets of different accountable committees - vire between budgets managed by different Directors and heads of service. - 1.16 Virement that is likely to impact on the level of service activity of Directors and heads of service should be implemented only after agreement with the relevant Directors and heads of service.
+- 1.13 Directors and Heads of Serviceheads of service may exercise virement on budgets under his or her control for amounts up to £30k on any one budget head during the year, following notification to the Head of Finance and in consultation with the appropriate councillor Council member under arrangements agreed by the Full Council, provided there is no material negative effect on service delivery and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.14 Amounts greater than £30k require the approval of The Cabinet, following a joint report by the Head of Finance and the Directors and Heads of Serviceheads of service, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.
+Amounts greater than £50k require the approval of the Full Council. - 1.15 The prior approval of the Council is required for any virement, of whatever amount, where it is proposed to: - vire between budgets of different accountable cCouncil Committees - vire between budgets managed by different Directors and Heads of Service heads of service.

-- 1.17 No virement relating to a specific financial year should be made after 31 March in that year. - 1.18 Virement should where applicable follow any existing Scheme of Delegation. - 1.19 Where an approved budget is a lump-sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a) the amount is used in accordance with the purposes for which it has been established - b) the Council has approved the basis and the terms, including financial limits, on which it will be allocated.
+- 1.16 Virement that is likely to impact on the level of service activity of Directors and Heads of Service should be implemented only after agreement with the relevant Directors and Heads of Serviceheads of service. - 1.17 No virement relating to a specific financial year should be made after 31 March in that year. - 1.18 Virement should where applicable follow any existing Scheme of Delegation. - 1.19 Where an approved budget is a lump-sum budget or contingency intended for allocation during the year, its allocation will not be treated as a virement, provided that: - a) the amount is used in accordance with the purposes for which it has been established - b) the Council has approved the basis and the terms, including financial limits, on which it will be allocated.
 Individual allocations in excess of the financial limits should be reported to Council.